kufii/My-UserScripts/libs/README.md

   // Optional.
 Require either ctrl, alt, shift, or meta to be pressed.
 Defaults to false.
   requireModifier: true,

   // Optional.
 Require a non-modifier key to be pressed.
+Defaults to false.
   requireKey: true
 }
 ```